parmoo/parmoo/docs/tutorials/local_method.rst

    All of this expense adds up, especially if you are using a large total budget, since the cost of fitting Gaussian processes grows cubically with the number of data points.
-   One solution is to switch to using a :class:`LocalGaussRBF <surrogates.gaussian_proc.LocalGaussRBF>` surrogate, which does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.
+   One solution is to switch to using a local solver (see above) so that the :class:`GaussRBF <surrogates.gaussian_proc.GaussRBF>` surrogate does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.

 **We will attempt to solve a convex 50-design variable, 2-objective problem on a budget of just 250 simulation evaluations.**